Pelican Bowl: Legacy

 Due to the low attendance, the Pelican Bowl folded.
 However, as late as December 5, 1976, the Superdome was still scheduled to host the December 11, 1976 edition of the bowl.
 By November 10, 1977, the SWAC still owed $24,000 to Tulane University for the use of their stadium for the 1974 game.
-In 1991, the concept of a postseason bowl game featuring the MEAC and SWAC was revived with the introduction of the Heritage Bowl.
+Meanwhile, from 1976 through 1980, the MEAC champion met the champion of the Central Intercollegiate Athletic Association (CIAA) in the Gold Bowl, held in Richmond, Virginia.
+Gold Bowl winners were recognized as Black college football national champions, at least in 1976 and 1977.
+Finally, in 1991, the concept of a postseason bowl game featuring the MEAC and SWAC was revived with the introduction of the Heritage Bowl.

 In retrospect the bowl faced numerous challenges that may have been insurmountable.
 It was created just a single year before other Division II bowl games were merged into the division's new playoff format, leaving the Pelican Bowl in an isolated position starting with the 1974 season.
 Also in 1974, since the bowl was based in New Orleans, it was quickly overshadowed by the new Bayou Classic with its heated rivalry game, battle of the bands, parade, beauty pageant, and other such events that soon made it the biggest spectacle in black college football; by the standards that the Bayou Classic had set for entertainment, the Pelican Bowl almost seemed anticlimactic, despite being for a bigger prize (the black national title).
 It did not help the Pelican Bowl's prospects that the SWAC largely ran the bowl by itself, with little support from the MEAC.
 Both conferences, though similar in that they represented Division II black schools, were very different in other regards, with different experiences, and moving at different paces.
 The SWAC consisted largely of Deep South schools, created in 1920 out of necessity while facing the brunt of the Jim Crow era; SWAC schools (other than the notable exception of Grambling) were still struggling to recruit with the Southeastern Conference (especially LSU, which was signing many of the top African-American players from the deep talent pool provided by Louisiana's high schools) now integrated.
 The MEAC, on the other hand, was formed by East Coast schools in the post-segregation world of 1970, during a time when many of its member schools were now regularly scheduling predominantly white teams; it had already had some time to adapt to new recruiting strategies, since the neighboring Atlantic Coast Conference had begun integrating four years before the SEC had.
 Years later, when the Heritage Bowl was created (in 1991), it too seemed to have been viewed differently by the two conferences, as the MEAC champions showed a much higher tendency to forgo their bowl bid in favor of NCAA playoff invitations.
 By 2015, however, both leagues appeared equally cooperative and supportive of the new Celebration Bowl.